mpkelly/react-tree/README.md

 (a folder with one child of type file)

-If you need to do more advanced validation that can be easily described by simple type mapping then you can add a `isDropAllowed(dragNode, dropNode)` to your Schema object.
+If you need to do more advanced validation that can't be easily described by simple type mapping then you can add a `isDropAllowed(dragNode, dropNode)` to your Schema object.
 This function is called after the internal sanity checks and declarative checks are passed.

 #### Expand / collapse

-React tree has a small helper component that helps you deal with toggling a node expanded/collapsed.
+React Tree has a small helper component that helps you deal with toggling a node expanded/collapsed.
 It accepts any valid `ReactNode` as children as well as the `Node` being rendered.
-You can see the EXAMPLES for how to make use of this fully but the basic usage looks like:
+You can see the demoes above for how to make use of this fully but the basic usage looks like:

 ```TypeScript
 const FolderElement = (props: TreeElementProps) => {